adafruit/awesome-feather/README.md

   <img width="853" src="https://github.com/adafruit/awesome-feather/blob/master/awesome_feather.png" alt="Awesome Feather"><br>Awesome Feather
 </h1>

-> A curated list of awesome Feather boards, add-ons (FeatherWings), guides, videos, libraries, software and resources.
+> A curated list of awesome Feather boards, add-ons (FeatherWings), guides, videos, software and resources.

 The Adafruit [Feather](https://www.adafruit.com/category/943) are a complete line of development boards from [Adafruit](https://www,adafruit.com/) that are both standalone and stackable.
 They're able to be powered by LiPo batteries for on-the-go use or by their micro-USB plugs for stationary projects.
 Feathers are flexible, portable, and as light as their namesake.
-Feather Wings are stacking boards and add functionality and room for prototyping.
+FeatherWings are stacking boards and add functionality and room for prototyping.
 At its core, the Adafruit Feather is a complete ecosystem of products - and the best way to get your project flying.

+All Adafruit products are open source.
+Adafruit encourages other companies to utilize this form factor to maximize compatibility with dozens of pre-existing boards.

 ## Contents